Shaam (actor): Early life

-Shamshuddin Ibrahim was born on 4 April 1977 in Madurai, Tamil Nadu, into a Tamil Muslim Rowther family.
+Shamshuddin Ibrahim was born on 4 April 1977 in Madurai, Tamil Nadu.
 His father hails from Madurai, while his mother is from Tiruppathur.
 He grew up in Bengaluru, where he pursued his studies.
 After completing his B Com, he did modelling through which he hoped to become an actor.

 Career

 2000-2005: Debut and success

 Shaam began his career as a model in Bengaluru, modelling for various ads.
 Keen on pursuing an acting career, he was vainly searching for acting offers for four years.
-He auditioned for the lead role in Kadhalar Dhinam (1999), but did not receive the role.
+He auditioned for the debut lead role in Kadhalar Dhinam (1999), but did not receive the role.
 He then, following the recommendation of his model coordinator Biju Jayadevan, got to meet cinematographer Jeeva, who was planning to make his directorial debut and was on the lookout for a new face for the film's lead role.
 He was given the role for the film 12B.
 He recollects that during his first meeting with Jeeva, he handed over his portfolio and introduced himself in English, when Jeeva heard him out, and then said, "Repeat what you just said, in Tamil" and Shaam did, and was subsequently signed on the next day after a meeting with producer Vikram Singh.
 The promos of the film were critically praised with Shaam signing on to appear on several projects before 12B even released.

 His second feature film, however, the S J Suryah-directed Kushi, in which he appeared in a cameo role, released first, since 12B got stuck in production and released in 2001 only.
-The film which was a blatant rip-off of Sliding Doors, which itself had numerous comparisons with director Krzysztof Kieślowski's 1982 Polish film Blind Chance, fetched rave reviews and was seen as a "dream entry" for Shaam, wbose performance was praised as "apt".
+The film which was a blatant rip-off of Sliding Doors, which itself had numerous comparisons with director Krzysztof Kieślowski's 1982 Polish film Blind Chance, fetched rave reviews and was seen as a "dream entry" for Shaam, whose performance was praised as "apt".
 Shaam was set to work with K. Balachander after Paarthale Paravasam (2001), but the project never materialised.
 His subsequent releases including Vasanth's Yai!
 Nee Romba Azhaga Irukey!
 (2002), Anbe Anbe (2003) and Priyadarshan's Lesa Lesa (2003), garnered only average or poor box office returns.
 He took a break from his romantic hero films with Bala (2002) but the failure of the film caused him to stick to romantic films.
 He was approached to play the third male lead role in Aaytha Ezhuthu, but was unable to sign the film because of date issues with Iyarkai.
 Iyarkai by debutant S P Jananathan was his final release of 2003 and also failed at the box office due to a delayed release, but opened to high critical acclaim, even winning the National Film Award for Best Feature Film in Tamil.

 Ullam Ketkumae, directed by Jeeva, finally was a commercial success.
 It is Shaam's first successful film and a critic noted that "he is able to bring out the sensibilities of the character".
 ABCD, a romance film released in August 2005.